 A network camera is a video camera with a built-in video encoder, its own IP address, and often considerable intelligence.
 The camera’s IP (an abbreviation for internet protocol) address works just like the one on your laptop.
-When set up, the camera can communicate with other devices over the internet.
-The advantages to this are:
+When setting up, the camera can communicate with other devices over the internet.
+The advantages of this are:

 - the IP camera’s video stream can be pulled from the camera by other devices with internet access;

 - the camera can be easily moved or relocated;

 - the camera can leverage its intelligence (advanced video analytics) and, e.g., autonomously track objects of interest;

 - the camera can be easily controlled from a remote location.

 This makes network cameras especially suitable for 24/7 streams, broadcasts from poorly accessible locations, and shorter events that don’t require the physical presence of a cameraman, such as conferences, trade fairs, and lectures.

 The first IP camera was released by Axis Communications in 1996.
 From that time on, Axis has been a leader in the field, continuously working on the technical development of its products.
 Looking at the product portfolio, we see that Axis cameras particularly excel when used outdoors.
 They’re highly resistant to impacts and weather fluctuations, including extreme temperatures, water, sunlight, and other adverse conditions.